AllaUjwalSai/Signal-Chat/README.md

 A full-stack real-time messaging application inspired by Signal Messenger, built using Next.js, FastAPI, SQLite, and WebSockets.
 The project recreates Signal's core messaging experience, including one-to-one chats, group conversations, typing indicators, delivery/read receipts, online presence, dark mode, emoji support, and a modern chat interface.

+## Deployment Notice

+This application is hosted using the **free tiers of Vercel and Render**.
+If the backend has been idle, the initial request may take **1–3 minutes** while the Render service starts.
+Once awake, the application behaves normally.

 ## Features

 ### Authentication